su2-r/su2-r/README.md

   * Medical literature reviews related to CMS policy; Case studies in the development of value-based care policies and guidelines.
   * Resolved complex conflicts of interest among four stakeholders in the care system network.

-**This repository offers a glimpse into my technical skills, which I am continually refining.
-To explore more of my career journey and projects, visit my website **

 **This repository offers a glimpse into my technical skills, which I am continually refining🚀.
-To explore more of my career journey and projects, visit my website** at https://su2-r.github.io/
+To explore more of my career journey, visit my website** at https://su2-r.github.io/

 Thank you!
 😄